Varanus spinulosus: Description

+Habitat

+This species generally resides in xeric (areas with higher rainfall during a selective period per year) and quasi-xeric environments.
+The selective environments for settling resulted in geographical restrictions to the Bismarck Archipelago and Solomon Island chains.

+Lifespan

+In zoos and other private collections, spiny-necked monitors live on average approximately 7.5 years.

 Diet

+Similarly to most other monitor species, this species is carnivorous, consuming insects, other invertebrates, and birds.

 They feed on megapode eggs and on fish, often emerging from the bush.
 In the intertidal zone at low tide, it is possible that they would search for dead fish.

 Relationship with humans

-During the 1990s, many V. spinulosus were imported under the common name “mangrove monitor” due to increased desirability in the pet trade.
+During the 1990s, many V. spinulosus were imported under the common name "mangrove monitor" due to increased desirability in the pet trade.